-\\Does not include grader position
+^{}Does not include grader position

-+When the ALEKS instructional program is used, only instructional TAs will receive teaching credit.

-\$When supervised by Wendy Heller or Nicole Allen
++When the ALEKS instructional program is used, only instructional TAs will receive teaching credit. \$When supervised by a Clinical/Community Division faculty member or other appropriate course

-~Two semesters at 17% satisfies the teaching requirement

-#One section at 50% satisfies the teaching requirement

-^One semester at 25% satisfies the teaching requirement
+- ~Two semesters at 17% satisfies the teaching requirement - #One section at 50% satisfies the teaching requirement - ^One semester at 25% satisfies the teaching requirement

-Associate Head for Graduate Studies and Graduate Education Committee.
+Special requests to use other TA assignments to fulfill the teaching requirement can be made to the Associate Head for Graduate Studies and Graduate Education Committee.
 It is highly recommended that students seek prior approval for any means of fulfilling the teaching requirement other than those explicitly specified above.
 Please note that approval of these special requests is not guaranteed.
 You should allow sufficient time in your academic career to TA in one of the courses listed above, in the event a "special" TA assignment is not approved to meet the department teaching requirement.